simonorono/mcbodex/README.md

 ## How was it built?

-RDex is a SPA built thanks to:
+McboDex is a SPA built thanks to:

 * [PokeAPI](https://pokeapi.co/)
 * [Vite](https://vitejs.dev/)